 Set within the Sunset Way landed enclave, Ki Residences is tucked in a cul-de-sac of sorts at Brookvale Drive and getting to the condo via public transport will take you 10 minutes of walking from the nearest bus stop along Clementi Road.
 That is frankly, quite far just to get you to a bus stop.
 You will certainly have to rely on a car, cab or Grab to get anywhere.

 Nevertheless, when Ki Residences is completed, there will be an extension (a new road) of Brookvale Drive all the way to Clementi Road.
 I understand that this will cut the walk to the nearest bus stop to just 650m.
 It’s still not the closest, but infinitely better than the existing transport links.
+With adjoining commercial developments springing up all the time, the lack of public transport access should not pose too much of a problem when it comes to taking care of things like groceries or just grabbing a bite to eat.

 Sunset Way is also home to several popular eateries such as Chin Huat Seafood and Summer Hill bistro.
 If you are willing to head a little further, Dempsey, Holland Village, Clementi and Beauty World should take you about 10 minutes or less of driving.
 For supper hunters, there’s Cheong Chin Nam Road for you.